Chad-Martinez/natalius-ui/README.md

 # Natalius
 ## An app for independent contractors
 * Live deployment @ https://natalius.netlify.app
-* At this time built mobile first

 ## By aware the backend is hosted for free so when making an initial request (like to register) it may take the api up to 60 seconds to respond.
 Be patient.

 ### Features Funcational as of 05/27/24
 * Register - with email verification (check your junk folder - it'll be coming from natalius-noreply@somoslocos.co)
 * Login
+* Dashboard - Sprint Goal
+* Dashboard - Upcoming Shifts
+* Dashboard - YTD Income Expenses
 * Gigs Page - Shows a list of Gigs
-* Add Gig Form
+* Add/Edit Gig Form
+* Add/Edit Shift Form
+* View Income List
-* Add Income Form
+* Add/Edit Income Form
+* View Expenses List
+* Add/Edit Expenses Form

 ### Features
 * Dashboard - Schedule, income, expenses at a glance